 Readers, what is the average amount of time you spend with your children a day?
 Do you believe the data?
 For older children (14+), I can see how spending two hours a day is the average.
 But for young children, there’s just no way.

-For more nuanced personal finance content, join 100,000 others and sign up for the free Financial Samurai newsletter.
+For more nuanced personal finance content, join 50,000+ others and sign up for the free Financial Samurai newsletter.
 The Average Amount Of Time Parents Spend With Their Kids A Day is a FS original post.